 Loom beading patterns are rows and columns of bead-shaped rectangles with colors or symbols that indicate which colors of beads to stitch in each row.
 When beading patterns are colored in, they're a close representation of what your finished beadwork will look like.
-Loom beading patterns can also be used with square stitch since the beads are aligned in the same configuration.
+Loom beading patterns can also be used with a square stitch since the beads are aligned in the same configuration.

 In addition to a beading graph, many bead patterns will also have a word chart that uses a letter to represent each bead type along with the number of beads of that type in the row in the order they occur.
 This article describes how to follow a beading graph pattern as well as a word chart.